gunnarfandrich/Sentinel/docs/MachineLearningOverview.md

 ## Local Model Execution on Jetson Orin Nano

 The maintainers of roboflow were kind enough to provide a good write-up of the process to run roboflow-inference on the Jetson Orin Nano.
-The tutorial can be found [here](https://blog.roboflow.com/license-plate-detection-jetson/).
+The write-up can be found [here](https://blog.roboflow.com/license-plate-detection-jetson/).